Inner-Child Healing Work: Your Inner Child Says “Wake Up!

 This time that you set aside to go within to do inner child healing is quite valuable.
 My hope is that you will follow through with this.

 - Begin Integrating Fragments

-Why should we do this inner healing work?
+Why should we do this inner healing work or inner child work?
 What’s the point?